Clay Technology Unit

 • Deterioration of Reservoir Quality

-CTU will provide information on the technological properties of clay materials directly relevant to the oil industry including
+CTU will provide information on the technological properties of clay materials directly relevant to the oil industry and the integrated interpretation of these properties including

 • Shale Hydration